×

 When we asked people what advice they would give someone preparing to move to Ecuador, they said:

 "The current wisdom is to try any country on for size for a few months and Ecuador is no exception.
 And happily, the Ecuadorian government makes it reasonably easy to do, for up to six months.
 When you land and they stamp your passport that gives you a 90-day visa, Basically 3 months.
 The day after that visa expires you have to present yourself and your passport at an office of "Migración" where they will give you a slip of paper to take to a Banco Pacifico to pay $140 (not positive if that is still the amount but it was a few months ago for my step-son's Mexican fiancé).
 You take the payment voucher back to Migración and they stamp your passport for another 3 months.
 Problem solved.
 Happy exploration.
-That is the process for both Canadian and US visitors but I don't know the regulations for other countries outside of South America," explained one retiree living in Cotacachi.
+That is the process for both Canadian and US visitors but I don't know the regulations for other countries outside of South America," said one retiree in living in Cotacachi, Ecuador.

 What type of recreational activities are there in Ecuador?

 "Of course, there is soccer!
 But I'm finding out from the youth that they are playing basketball and enjoy that very much also, as well as volleyball.
 They have a Water Slide and Fun place for the young people to go a few miles outside of Catamayo, and there are neighborhood volleyball matches for many ages, bingo, outdoor music concerts in the parks, and artists show their paintings occasionally.
 No golf clubs, that we know around here, sorry...
-But I am sure there would be in Cuenca and Quito," explained one retiree living in Catamayo and Loja.
+But I am sure there would be in Cuenca and Quito," said one retiree in Catamayo and Loja.

 Where will I buy groceries and do other shopping in Ecuador?